Cell level potassium and vitamin B12

 First, when your nerves transmit a message like, Hot, Move, Pick up the chocolate bar, etc. they do it by moving sodium and potassium ions in and out of cells via sodium/potassium ion pumps.
 This explains how foods high in salt/sodium can trigger health problems by throwing the process out of balance.
 To support the sodium potassium metabolic process you need 4,700 mg of potassium a day.
 In case that doesn’t strike you as a lot, let me emphasize, that is a lot.

 Second, low vitamin B12 levels stop red blood cells from dividing normally.
 If you’re feeling numbness in your hands or feet it’s likely your red blood cells have stopped dividing normally.
 Sadly, large red blood cells can’t carry oxygen into tiny blood vessels.
 “Ah ha!” you say, and cleverly begin using vitamin B12 lozenges.
 But, instead of feeling better you get extremely painful muscle cramps making you think, “B12 is bad!”
 You may begin to wonder what is healthy vitamin B12 level?

-Vitamin B12 isn’t bad, what’s bad is that your potassium level is too low to support all the newly added activity of your red blood cells returning to normal and busily dividing the way they are supposed to.
+Vitamin B12 isn’t bad, what’s bad is that your potassium level is too low to support all the newly added activity of your red blood cells returning to normal and busily dividing to make up for lost time.

-The two things you need to know are: first, that you ordinarily need 4,700 mg of potassium, and second, that 4,700 mg of potassium isn’t enough if you have red blood cells recovering from low vitamin B12 levels.
+The two things you need to know are: first, you ordinarily need 4,700 mg of potassium, and second, 4,700 mg of potassium isn’t enough if you have red blood cells recovering from low vitamin B12 levels.

 Surprisingly, food is your easy fix.
 By adding extra peanut butter, potatoes, or thick tomato spaghetti sauce, among other foods, to your meals and snacks as you use vitamin B12 replacement, you will end painful muscle cramping.

 And with that, Happiness results.